leothelocust/vim-makecols/README.markdown

-markcols
+makecols
 ========

-Markcols.vim is intended to easily convert lists into column based layouts.
+Makecols.vim is intended to easily convert lists into column based layouts.

 The easiest way to explain is with examples.